 Please keep in mind that we are not attorneys.
 We don’t even play attorneys on TV.
 My Social Practice does not provide legal advice, so the information in this blog post is suggestions.
 Additional compliance rules vary significantly from state to state and country to country.
 If you feel like you need more advice than what we have provided here, be sure to consult your attorney.

 Avoiding Dental HIPAA Violations: Conclusion

-By the way, you don’t need to worry about comments that others make on your social media accounts or in the comment section of your dental website blog.
-The common consensus is that healthcare providers cannot be held liable for postings made by other parties just because they sponsor the venue where is was said.
-However, if something appears on your Facebook wall or in your dental website blog, for example, that you consider questionable, you should contact your Social Media Consultant here at our office.
-He or she can help you determine whether or not it’s a good idea to delete it.
+You don’t need to worry about comments others make on your social media accounts or in the comment section of your dental website blog.
+The consensus is that dentists cannot be held liable for postings made by other parties.

 So, there you go.
-Hope that helps you think this through—and we hope it helps you not worry about it too much.
-And once again, if you have more concerns or questions, be sure to visit with your own attorney.
+I hope that helps you think this through—and we hope it helps you not worry about it too much.
+And once again, if you have more concerns or questions, be sure to visit with your attorney.
 HIPAA compliance related to social networking doesn’t need to be a problem for your practice.